Advertisement

 Pro Tip: Don't Make This Mistake When You Bring Your Plants Inside For The Winter

 As the seasons change, so do the needs of our beloved plants.
-Of course, one crucial plant-care step come colder weather is bringing certain plants back inside if they've been basking in the sunshine all summer—but is that all there is to it?
-We asked plant experts for their top seasonal tips to find out.
-Here's what they had to say.
+Of course, one crucial plant-care step come colder weather is bringing certain plants back inside after they've been basking in the sunshine all summer—but is that all there is to it?

-The biggest plant mistake to avoid this winter.
+The biggest plant mistake to avoid this winter

 Just as a refresher, indoor plants should be brought back inside once nighttime temperatures in your area dip below 55 degrees Fahrenheit, gardening expert from Bloomscape Lindsay Pangborn previously told mbg.
 "Most plants prefer temperatures above 60 degrees Fahrenheit, so be mindful of the forecast if you plan to keep your plants outdoors through the fall," she adds.